ClojureBridgeLondon/workshop-content-gitbook/prepare-for-the-workshop.md

 ## Saving your code in repl.it

 [repl.it](https://repl.it/) is a Cloud development environment.
-If you [create a free account](https://repl.it/signup) you can save code you write to solve challenges from the ClojureBridge London workshop.
+[Create a free account](https://repl.it/signup) to save the code you write to solve challenges from the ClojureBridge London workshop.

 ![repl.it Clojure Cloud development environment](/images/replit-clojure-example.png)

-repl.it also lets you share your code (and the REPL) so anyone can experiment with you code.
+repl.it also lets you share your code with other students (or anyone else) via a simple repl.it link.
+The link presents your code in a REPL so those you share with can easily run your code and experiment with it.

 ![repl.it Clojure Cloud development environment](/images/replit-clojure-share.png)